gridl/r-novice-landuse/index.md

 ---
 layout: page
-title: R for reproducible scientific analysis
+title: R for Data Analysis
 ---

-Introduction to R for non-programmers using gapminder data.
+Introduction to R for non-programmers.

-The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
-R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
-We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
-The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.
+The goal of this lesson is to teach novice programmers to write code for using R for data analysis.
+R is commonly used by many data scientists.
+Surveys show that R is the most popular software for statistical data analysis (76\% respondents use R for data analysis).
+As its popularity grows so does the number of third-party R packages (currently about 7700).

-Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.
+This workshop will focus on teaching the fundamentals of the programming language R. However it will not teach statistical analysis.

-A variety of third party packages are used throughout this workshop.
-These are not necessarily the best, nor are they comprehensive, but they are packages we find useful, and have been chosen primarily for their usability.
+Note that this lesson is a modified version of the "R for Reproducible Scientific Analysis" lesson from [here](http://software-carpentry.org/lessons.html).
+It was adapted to fit better the needs of the PSRC Data department.

 > ## Prerequisites {.prereq}
 >